kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

      active, the Kubelet's pod admission handler will use the shared library to infer the pod's requirements.
-If a pod requires `DraOptionalNodePreparation` (because its allocated claims specify skipping node prep) but the Kubelet has the feature gate disabled (meaning it does not declare the feature in its status), the Kubelet will **reject the pod during admission**.
+If a pod requires `DraOptionalNodePreparation` (because its allocated claims specify skipping node operations) but the Kubelet has the feature gate disabled (meaning it does not declare the feature in its status), the Kubelet will **reject the pod during admission**.
 This prevents the pod from attempting to run and failing later.
-   - **Defense-in-Depth for `PrepareResources`**: If a pod somehow bypasses the Kubelet's admission handler, the DRA manager's existing check acts as a secondary defense: if a claim's allocation result specifies `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the DRA manager fails `PrepareResources` immediately with a `DRAOptionalNodePreparationDisabled` error, preventing the pod from running with uninitialized hardware.
+   - **Defense-in-Depth for `PrepareResources`**: If a pod somehow bypasses the Kubelet's admission handler, the DRA manager's existing check acts as a secondary defense: if a claim's allocation result specifies `SkipNodeOperations: true`, the DRA manager fails `PrepareResources` immediately with a `DRAOptionalNodePreparationDisabled` error, preventing the pod from running with uninitialized hardware.
    - **Safe Rollback for `UnprepareResources`**: Since we already validate and fail during admission or `PrepareResources`, we do not need any additional checks or errors during `UnprepareResources` if the feature gate is disabled.
-Specifically, if a pod with `SkipNodeUnprepare: true` was already processed (e.g., when the feature gate was enabled) but the feature gate is subsequently disabled, the Kubelet will still skip the unprepare call and allow the pod to terminate cleanly.
+Specifically, if a pod with `SkipNodeOperations: true` was already processed (e.g., when the feature gate was enabled) but the feature gate is subsequently disabled, the Kubelet will still skip the unprepare call and allow the pod to terminate cleanly.
 This honors the original intent and